 Vocal Jazz Auditions

-Auditions for KU Jazz Singers and Commercial Voices, Spring 2025
+Auditions for KU Jazz Singers and Commercial Voices, Fall 2025

 Download a document with all of the audition instructions and audio guide materials here:

-KU Jazz Singers and Commercial Voices Audition Procedure and Materials - Spring 2025
+KU Jazz Singers and Commercial Voices Audition Procedure and Materials - Fall 2025

-- Both Jazz Singers and Commercial Voices will meet in Murphy 114, with first rehearsals on Wednesday, January 22nd.
+- Both Jazz Singers and Commercial Voices will meet in Murphy 114, with first rehearsals on Wednesday, August 20th.
+Each student must be available for every weekly rehearsal and able to arrive on time.

 - Start the audition process by filling out your audition info form at THIS LINK

-- Your recorded audition can just be audio (video optional) and will consist of the following:
+- Your audition will consist of the following:

 Please don’t hesitate to email Kerry Marsh at KerryMarsh@ku.edu with any questions.

-Thank you for your interest in auditioning for KU Jazz Singers and/or Commercial Voices (our newest contemporary vocal group)!
+Thank you for your interest in auditioning for KU Jazz Singers and Commercial Voices!

-My name is Kerry Marsh, and I’ll be directing these two exciting groups this year.
+My name is Kerry Marsh, and I’m honored to be the director these two exciting groups.
 I graduated from KU in 2000 with a BME in Music Education and from The University of North Texas with an MM in Jazz Studies in 2003.
 I’ve directed award-winning vocal jazz ensembles for over 20 years at Sacramento State University, The University of Northern Colorado and more, and I am a vocal jazz arranger and publisher.
-I'm immensely proud to say that last year’s KU Jazz Singers group was honored by Down Beat Magazine as one of the top university vocal jazz groups in the USA or Canada!
-Click here to listen to some of the recordings that helped earn Jazz Singers this prestigious award.
+I'm immensely proud to say that KU Jazz Singers has been honored by Down Beat Magazine for two years in a row as one of the top university vocal jazz groups in the world!
+Click here to listen to some of the recordings that helped earn Jazz Singers these prestigious awards.

 Here’s a music video I put together with my group from Sacramento State back in 2012: